 The biggest challenge when wedding plans change is figuring out what to do next.

-At first glance that feels like an impossible ask, but I ask you to consider the following questions before you continue to plan your perfect day:
+At first glance that feels like an impossible task, but I ask you to consider the following questions before you continue to plan your perfect day:

 How about a hybrid wedding?!

 In other words: marry now, party later!
-(Read extra steps about postponing your wedding from past blog post here )
+(Read extra steps about postponing your wedding from past blog posts here )

 3. Research Alternatives

 Now that the big details have been nailed down, it’s time to consider the remainder of your original wedding plans.

 Even if you think you’ll be against it, I genuinely recommend that you explore other wedding alternatives to your original plans.
 You may not have considered an elopement before now, but in some cases, this setting can be the most fulfilling and meaningful for couples.

 Whatever your situation, give some new alternatives a chance.
 Daydream a few different scenarios out and see which one fits best with your current situation.